 The building design has been driven by core principles of collaboration, accessibility and inclusive design, and a variety of stakeholders have been consulted throughout the design process.

 This is a space that everyone will have a stake in; we’ll have an exciting programme of public events and exhibitions when the building opens in 2020.
-Further details about the building can be found here.
+Find out more about the building.